2016–17 2. Liga (Slovakia)

-For the third time in history (and for now for the last time), teams will compete in two groups, with top six sides from each of groups will advance to the championship round and all other teams will play in relegation groups.
+For the third time in its history (and for now the last time), teams will compete in two groups, with top six sides from each of group advanced to a further round and all other teams played in relegation groups.
 From the 2017–18 season, 2.
 Liga will feature 16 teams playing in nationwide group.

 Changes from last season

 In Eastern group will play only 10 teams.